Two Much

-Two Much is a 1995 romantic screwball comedy film based on Donald Westlake's novel of the same name, and is also a remake of the 1984 French comedy film Le Jumeau, which was also based on Westlake's novel.
-Directed by Fernando Trueba, Two Much stars Antonio Banderas, Melanie Griffith, Daryl Hannah and Danny Aiello.
+Two Much is a 1995 romantic screwball comedy film based on Donald Westlake's novel of the same name, and is also a remake of the 1984 French comedy film Le Jumeau.
+Directed by Fernando Trueba, Two Much stars Antonio Banderas, Melanie Griffith, Daryl Hannah, and Danny Aiello.
 It was released in the United States by Touchstone Pictures.
-Lew Soloff performed music for the film.
+Lew Soloff composed the music for the film.

 Plot

 Former artist Art Dodge is struggling to keep his art gallery open, unable to pay bills, his assistant Gloria or his artist Manny.
 To survive, he reads the obituaries and tries to convince the widows that the deceased purchased a painting shortly before dying.

 When Art tries this scam with mobster Gene, whose father just died, he tries to have his henchmen beat him up.
 Art barely escapes by hiding in Betty Kerner's Rolls-Royce, Gene's estranged two-time ex-wife and wealthy heiress.

-Betty is excited to help the handsome stranger, and they end up making love.
+Betty is excited to help the handsome stranger, and they end up having sex.
 Impulsive, she wants to marry Art in two weeks, and the tabloids immediately unearth the story.
 Stuck between Betty who won't budge and Gene who still loves her, although Art isn't happy about it, he plays along.

 One morning at Betty's, Art surprises her in the shower, naked.
 He sees it's not Betty, but her sister Liz, an art professor.
 He is attracted to her, but she is very cold and distant, seeing him as a gigolo.
 He invents a fake twin brother Bart (who wears glasses and has his hair down instead of in a ponytail), a painter who just returned from Italy.

 Bart and Liz instantly hit it off while Gene still tries to romance Betty.
 They talk about everything, he plays with her dog and even invites her to Manny's studio, pretending it's his.
 When Liz's favorite painting in the studio turns out to actually be Art's (who gave it to Manny as an "advance" on what he owes him), he gives it to her.

 Thanks to his imaginary twin brother, Art manages to romance both sisters.
 As the "twin brothers" can't be in the same place at the same time, it means a lot of running around, excuses and enlisting a very reluctant Gloria.
 One evening he needs to be on two simultaneous dates.

 At the restaurant with Betty, he drugs her wine to shorten the date and puts a very sleepy Betty to bed.
-He then goes out with Liz (who chooses the same restaurant), also making love to her.
+He then goes out with Liz (who chooses the same restaurant), also having sex with her.
 The next morning, Art/Bart has to run back and forth between the sisters' bedrooms as he's supposed to be with them simultaneously.